skuep/AIOC/README.md

   - Select Project->Build All and the project should build.
 Use the Release build unless you specifically want to debug an issue

 ## How To Program
+### Initial programming
+The following steps are required for initial programming of the AIOC:
 - Short outermost pins on the programming header.
 This will set the device into bootloader mode in the next step.
 - Connect USB-C cable to the AIOC PCB
 - Use a tool like ``dfu-util`` to program the firmware binary from the GitHub Releases page like this: